Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Configured Qumulo Core to move a minimal number of IP addresses
 * Configured S3 and HTTP servers to accept HTTP headers with empty values

-## Qumulo Core 7.0.2
-{{page.varDownloadsRelnotes}}
-* Added the ability for the system to explain user access that an S3 bucket access policy allows
-* Made changes to the REST API and `qq` CLI to support this functionality

-## Qumulo Core 7.0.1.1
-{{page.varDownloadsRelnotes}}
-{% include important.html content="This release resolves a scenario in Qumulo Core 7.0.1 where a node in a Qumulo cluster could go offline if a tree delete operation was performed on a directory while an SMB client was watching it for changes." %}
-* Configured rolling reboots to restart `N-1` nodes at a time, where `N` is the number of nodes configured for the cluster's fault tolerance
-* Configured Shift-To S3 and Shift-From S3 to replicate file system user metadata.
-* Added support for S3 bucket policies and the ability to configure, retrieve, and delete policies for S3 buckets
-* Further improved NFSv3 random small-write performance
-* Added support for Active Directory Global Catalog for look-ups
-* Added support for `DeleteBucketPolicy` and `PutBucketPolicy` S3 API actions
-* Configured RBAC privileges to override bucket policies which deny a user access to API actions through the S3 API
-* Improved REST API and `qq` CLI operations for working with S3 buckets
-* Fixed an issue with custom LDAP schemas

 ## Qumulo Core 7.0.0.1 (Quarterly)
 {{page.varDownloadsRelnotes}}
 {% include important.html content="To install Qumulo Core on HPE Alletra 4110 platforms, you must use the 7.0.0.1 release." %}